 Why Vertical Gardening?

-The concept of vertical gardens has become these days, the concept of vertical gardening a method of implementing latest gardening techniques of gardening and resources to utilize the vertical space b training the plants to grow upward using some vertical support.
-There are many benefits with vertical gardening, here some we listed below.
+The concept of vertical gardens has become these days, the concept of vertical gardening a method of implementing the latest gardening techniques of gardening and resources to utilize the vertical space b training the plants to grow upward using some vertical support.
+There are many benefits of vertical gardening, here some we listed below.

-- The Materials on Vertical Gardening: Vertical gardens are created on the existing structures and material or can build up a new construction.
-A simple vertical gardening can be done using trellis for training the vines of the plants to grow upward, this can be the best option for wind plants.
-In case of other plants, use recycled materials like old pots, mason jars, old furniture, two-liter bottles, etc. can be a good idea.
+- The Materials on Vertical Gardening: Vertical gardens are created on the existing structures and material or can build up new construction.
+Simple vertical gardening can be done using trellis for training the vines of the plants to grow upward, this can be the best option for wind plants.
+In the case of other plants, use recycled materials like old pots, mason jars, old furniture, two-liter bottles, etc. can be a good idea.
 Vertical gardening is also designed with strategically stacked crates and planting boxes to create walls of plants.

 - Foliage plants for Vertical Gardening: Mondo Grass, Common Ivy, Boxwood.

 - Flowering plants for Vertical Gardening: Lily of the Nile, Lily of the valley, Lavender, Geranium, Clivia, Mandeville, Hydrangeas, Vined Variety Roses.

 - Succulents for Vertical Gardening: Agave, Crassula, Hen and chicks, and cactus.